njelly/TofuECS/README.md

 # Other Notes...

 This ECS is about as barebones as it could be.
 It is intended to be compatible with multi-threaded applications, Physics engines, and rollback engines.
+When using Unity, I recommend putting your ECS code inside an assembly definition that does not allow engine references (and allows unsafe code).
+The ECS ought to be Unity-agnostic, and because of the type constraints on your components, there's not any use for MonoBehaviours and GameObjects in your system logic anyway.

-The utilities included in `TofuECS.Utilities` are simply there because I thought they'd be helpful for game developers.
+The utilities included in `TofuECS.Utilities` are simply there because I thought they'd be helpful for game developers:
 - `ArrayQuickSort`: An implementation of QuickSort that can be used for arrays.
 - `XorShiftRandom`: This can be used as a singleton component when psuedo-RNG is necessary.

-When using Unity, I recommend putting your ECS code inside an assembly definition that does not allow engine references (and allows unsafe code).

 `ILogService` is a boarder-line utility that is there to pass logs from the simulation to whatever your implementation of it might be.
-I thought it would be easier to just write `s.Debug("wtf why is this happening????)`.
+I thought it would be easier to just write `s.Debug("wtf why is this happening????");`.

-Q: *"How do I inject configuration data into the Simulation?"*  A: Use `Simulation.RegisterSingletonComponent<T>(T myConfigData)` and from there you'll probably want to just access it in the `Initialize` method of one of your `ISystem` implementations.
+Q: *"How do I inject configuration data into the Simulation?"*  A: Use `Simulation.RegisterSingletonComponent<T>(T myConfigData)` and from there you'll probably want to just access it via `s.GetSingletonComponent<T>(out T myConfigData);` in the `Initialize` method of one of your `ISystem` implementations.

-Q: *"How do I respond to state changes inside the Simulation (in Unity, for example)?"* A: Raise an `event` inside of an `ISystem` instance.
+Q: *"How do I respond to state changes inside the Simulation (in Unity, for example)?"* A: Raise a regular C# `event` inside of an `ISystem` instance.
+You might want to considering queuing data and processing it after the simulation finishes the tick, since the state could still change if the view is updated mid-tick.
+Just a suggestion.

 Q: *"What does the update loop look like for the Simulation?"* A:
 ```